chradev/Adroid/README.md

 * Size and professionalism of the supporting community - bigger and prompt responsive community of professionals is preferable
 * Openness and depth of the hardware and software support - open source software is a must, while it is good to have for the hardware

 Assessment of the products is based on a wide investigation, own tests and precise analysis.
-The results are public and the subject of discussion.
+The results are public and a subject of discussion.
 If significant flaws are discovered in the choice made, it will be subject to re-evaluation.
 When new products with better qualities appear, they can be recognized as alternative options.

 # Next steps to be done